ZahraMA99/Mastering-JavaScript-in-20-Days/Day1.md

 # Introduction:flags:
-- JavaScript is a dynamic programming language can modify websites and make them interactive.
+- JavaScript is a dynamic programming language that's primarly used for web development and make websites interactive.
 - It was created in 1995.
 - where we can run js:
    1. On the Browsers: Console.
    2. Servers using projects called: Node.js.
    3. Embedded devices.